Understanding Heatstroke and Its Risks

 - 3 min read

-What is it?
+What is Heatstroke?

 Understanding the Terminology & Progression

 Symptoms like heavy sweating, cool, clammy skin, dizziness, nausea, headache, weakness, and cramps are typically associated with heat exhaustion.
 If untreated, this can lead to heatstroke.
+Heatstroke occurs when sweating stops and the brain is affected, requiring urgent treatment and care.

 Early Signs of Dehydration & Heat-Related Illness

-Action: Move to a cool place, rehydrate with water/sports drinks, and rest.
-If symptoms worsen or don't improve, treat as heatstroke.
+Action: Move to a cool place, rehydrate with water or sports drinks, and rest.
+If symptoms worsen or don’t improve, treat as heatstroke.

 Sweating heavily

-Having a raised body temperature
+Raised body temperature

 Feeling dizzy or faint